SwapnilDas3056/Mario-Game/README.md

 1.1 - I added a scoring system.
 Collect the coins to increase your score.

 1.2 - Final score can now be viewed in the game over screen.
 New high score mechanic added.
 High score can be viewed only at the game over screen.

+Small bug fix - Fixed the collider radius of the pipe so that the game will be over only if mario exactly touches the edge of the pipe.
+Previously, the collider was too big and the game got over before mario could visibly touch the pipe.